-183 Ronald Melzack and P.D.
+214. Ronald Melzack and P.D.
 Wall formalized the relationship between physical and affective in the experience of pain in their landmark 1965 paper The Gate Control Theory of Pain.
-Ronald Melzack & P.D.
-Wall, The Gate Control Theory of Pain: A Re-Examination and Re-Statement, 101 Brain 1 (1978) (updating and augmenting the 1965 paper that proposed the original model).
-This paper also discusses how physical pain is up- or down-regulated by mood.
-Since 1979, the standard medical definition of pain has described pain's dual composition as "an unpleasant sensory and emotional experience, associated with actual or potential tissue damage and described in terms of such damage."
-INTERNATIONAL ASSOCIATION FOR THE STUDY OF PAIN, PAIN TERM: A CURRENT LIST WITH DEFINITIONS AND NOTES ON USAGE (2011), available at http://iasp.files.cmsplus.com/Content/ContentFolders/Publications2/ClassificationofChronicPain/Part III-PainTerms.pdf (defining "pain").
+See Ronald Melzack & P.D.
+Wall, The Gate Control Theory of Pain: A Re-Examination and Re-Statement, 101 BRAIN 1 (1978) (updating and augmenting the 1965 paper that proposed the original model).
+Since 1979, the standard medical definition of pain has described pain's dual composition as "[a]n unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage."
+INTERNATIONAL ASSOCIATION FOR THE STUDY OF PAIN, PAIN TERM: A CURRENT LIST WITH DEFINITIONS AND NOTES ON USAGE (2011), available at http://iasp.files.cms-plus.com/Content/ContentFolders/Publications2/ClassificationofChronicPain/Part\III-PainTerms.pdf (defining "pain").

-184 David A. Fishbain et al., Chronic Pain-Associated Depression: Antecedent or Consequence of Chronic Pain?
-A Review, 13 CLINICAL J. OF PAIN 116, 137 (1997) (review and meta-analysis of research assessing relationship of chronic pain and depression; concluding that most chronic pain patients develop depression subsequent to and as a result of chronic pain).
+215. David A. Fishbain et al., Chronic Pain-Associated Depression: Antecedent or Consequence of Chronic Pain?
+A Review, 13 CLINICAL J. OF PAIN 116, 137 (1997) (meta-analysis of research assessing the relationship of chronic pain and depression; concluding that most chronic pain patients develop depression subsequent to and resulting from chronic pain).

-185 A.Vania Apkarian et al., Chronic Pain Patients Are Impaired on an Emotional Decision-Making Task, 108 PAIN 129, 129, 136 (2004) (finding "that chronic pain is associated with a specific cognitive deficit, which may impact everyday behavior especially in ... emotionally laden situations"; using neuroimaging during a decision-task to demonstrate that areas of the brain involved in affective decision-making and pain processing overlap; hypothesizing that pain interferes with affective processing, leading to reduced affective decision-making performance).
+216. A. Vania Apkarian et al., Chronic Pain Patients Are Impaired on an Emotional Decision-Making Task, 108 PAIN 129, 129, 136 (2004) (finding "that chronic pain is associated with a specific cognitive deficit, which may impact everyday behavior especially in . . . emotionally laden[] situations"; hypothesizing that pain interferes with affective processing, leading to reduced affective decision-making performance).